How New Jersey’s abortion laws work

 The U.S. Supreme Court has struck down Roe v.
 Wade in a 6-to-3 vote, overturning 50 years of nationwide protections for people seeking abortions and reproductive care.

-But even if Roe v.
-Wade — the 1973 landmark Supreme Court case that established protections for people seeking abortions and other reproductive procedures — is struck down, New Jersey will still allow for legal abortions.
+But even though the 1973 landmark Supreme Court case has been overturned, leaving many states without access to legal abortion care — New Jersey will still allow for legal abortions.

 Close to 1 million abortions are performed in the United States each year.
 In 2019 — the most recent year statistics were available — more than 20,000 abortions were performed in New Jersey.